zhaozhixu/TruenorthSNN-Simulator/README.md

   `Save current configuration file?[y/n]`
   And next time when you start this simulator, you can reuse this configuration file.

 4. There are a few configuration files in the `./omat` and `./mmat` folder which can perform arithmetic functions.
 You can test them by choosing the second mode and then type `./omat/(mat file name)` or `./mmat/(mat file name)`.
+More details about these functions can be found in `./doc`.

 5. The simulator will plot a figure indicating the input spike rate and output spike rate.
 The input curve is in green and the output curve is in red by default.
 The `plot` function receives 3 vectors(2 inputs and 1 output) in this code.
   **Notice 4:** You may have to manually modify the `plot` function parameters to fit your own input and output.